tpmmthomas/poml-simulation/docs/experiments.md

   --output experiments/results/measurements
 ```

-The default input source is WikiText-2.
-Prompt lengths cycle through 8, 16, 24,
-32 tokens; generated length is actual EOS/cap length, never the requested cap.
-Decoding cap is bounded by `64 - N` and the query's maximum affordable fee.
-Each replicate gets a new binding, indexed inference VRFs, inference and proof.
+Each replicate receives a new query binding, indexed inference VRF values, a
-Setup and verification are excluded from the recorded service duration.
-Setup
-is shared by the physical worker, not rebuilt for every attempt.
+fresh model execution, and a fresh proof.
+The recorded duration includes online
+inference and proving, but excludes setup and proof verification.
+The actual
+generated length is recorded; it is not replaced by the requested output cap.

-`completed.jsonl` is appended after each verified pair; `measurements.json` is
+`completed.jsonl` is written after each pair and `measurements.json` is written
-written only after the bank completes.
-It records the model/setup identity,
-actual N/K, prompt digest, proof digest, freshness flags, duration and C. GPT-2
-also keeps proof artifacts.
-Do not label synthetic durations as measurements.
-For EZKL use `--backend diffusion --artifacts <setup-directory>`; fixed-shape
-pairs have `C=1` and cannot calibrate the GPT-2 operation-weight fit.

-The paper runs on one host; contention, prover versions and hardware affect
-timings.
-Record the host and competing workloads for a numerical campaign.
+when the bank is complete.
+Synthetic smoke durations must not be called
+measurements.

-## Liveness and block-generation stability
+## PoML Liveness and Block Generation Stability

-Default dimensions: 4 miners, pool 256, 50 blocks, calibration target 300 seconds.
+This experiment uses four miners, a pool of 256 queries, 50 blocks, and a
-Difficulty is estimated as `D/2^256 = sum(T) / (M × target × sum(C))`.
-This is a
-rare-success calibration approximation; the report always retains actual
-observed intervals.
-It does not force the resulting mean to equal the target.

-Measured replay (the default execution mode) plus actual CPU hashing:
+300-second target.
+The default mode replays measured `(T,C)` pairs, where `T` is
+the recorded inference–proof time and `C` is its complexity.
+It samples the
+pair jointly, so time and complexity from one measurement are never separated:

 ```bash
 python experiments/liveness.py \